 Skip to content

 The Central Australia renal study was a joint study by the Australian, Northern Territory, South Australian and Western Australian Governments.
 The study was designed to develop a range of feasible clinical service delivery models and care pathways to best meet (current and projected) needs for Aboriginal and Torres Strait Islander patients from remote communities requiring dialysis in Central Australia.
-The study was funded by the Australian Government and conducted by the George Institute for Global Health for the Commonwealth Department of Health and Ageing.
+The study was funded by the Australian Government and conducted by the George Institute for Global Health for the Commonwealth Department of Health (formerly Department of Health and Ageing).

 The study was commissioned to assess the issues surrounding the delivery of renal services in Central Australia and took account of stakeholder consultation and activity-based data.
 The findings were to inform policy recommendations on the most effective and feasible service delivery options and care pathways for Aboriginal and Torres Strait Islander peoples in need of renal services, including dialysis, and identify issues around the distribution of these services.

-Abstract adapted from Department of Health and Ageing
+Abstract adapted from Department of Health (formerly Department of Health and Ageing)

 The George Institute, Australia